BuzzRage/TABL/README.md

 ## TO DO

-* Let the user choose a scale
-* Improve scale display by putting a tabulation for each semitone not valid in a scale
+* Features:
     * Generate a random chord progression that loops
+    * Let the user choose the time step
     * Add a button to see all triads
     * Add a button to listen and see all sevenths

-* Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)
+* GUI:
+    * Improve scale display by putting a tabulation for each semitone not valid in a scale
     * When playing a chords, change color of played notes in the scale label
-* Let the user choose the time step
     * Make fontground color reverse to background color
+    * Gridify the layout of widget

+* Music engine:
+    * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)
+    * Fix octave drift whan playing triads

 ## Done

+* Features:
-* Randomly generate a tonic and a scale, play the scale and print the valid notes
+    * Randomly generate a tonic and a scale
+    * Play the scale and print the valid notes
     * Add a button to randomize again
     * Add a replay button
-* Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)
     * Let the user choose a tonic note
     * Add a button to listen all triads of the current scale and last selected tonic
+    * Let the user choose a scale

+* GUI:
+    * Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)
+    * Print the current note being played
+    * Print the current chord being played
     * Fix screen synchronization with event
     * Block all buttons when music play

+* Music engine:
+    * Build a function that play notes
+    * Build a function that play chords
+    * Build a function that play scale
+    * Build a function that play all triads within a given scale